davidmeadejr/java-algorithmic-complexity/README.md

 ## Project Description

 What the application does:
 - Visualised the algorithmic complexity of common data structures & algorithms I implmented in Java.
+With graphs which show how fast a given algorithms runtime is as the size of the input (number of operations) gets larger.

 Technologies used and why:
 -